 Prior to satisfying the ownership requirement, directors and executives are subject to retention requirements which prohibit them from selling any of our stock, other than stock withheld or sold to satisfy taxes in connection with the vesting of a stock-based award or stock option exercise.
-Stock ownership meeting the guidelines includes common stock, restricted stock and vested options but excludes performance shares and unvested options.
+The types of securities which count towards satisfaction of the ownership requirements include Common Stock, restricted stock, restricted stock units and vested options but excludes performance shares, unvested options and preferred stock.

 Progress toward meeting the guidelines is reviewed by the Compensation Committee annually.
-As of December 31, 2016, each of our directors and executive officers was in compliance with retention requirements.
-Each of our directors and executive officers is within the initial four and five year period, respectively, and is working toward achieving the ownership requirements.
+Each of our directors and executive officers is within the initial four and five year periods, respectively.
+As of December 31, 2017, each of our directors and executive officers, with the exception of our CEO who is on track to be in compliance by the fifth year, was in compliance with our ownership requirements.